Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

     - Link to download a set of powdery mildew contained and healthy cherry leaves.
     - A user interface to upload multiple image files.
 It will display the image and a prediction statement indicating if the cherry leaf is infected with powdery mildew or not and the probability associated with this statement.
     - Table with the image name and preciction results.
-    - A download button to dowload the table.
+    - A download button to download the table.

 ![](docs/mildew_detection.png)
 #### Page 4: Project Hypothesis and Validation